 - Acceptance to an Archaeology Center field school comes with funding for eligible expenses subject to the budget of the project.
 Housing, daily meals, and materials used on site will be fully covered by the project.
 The Archaeology Center will issue a stipend to students to purchase flights based on real costs of flights to and from their field site.
 Students will be informed of the stipend limit prior to booking.
 Per university policy, the Archaeology Center does not pay for personal travel outside the dates or locations of field schools.

-- Funding is generously provided by VPUE.
-Due to a funding cap from VPUE, students who plan to participate in an archaeology field school cannot receive a major grant or a Chappell-Lougee scholarship within the same academic year as their field school.
+- Students who plan to participate in an archaeology field school cannot receive a major grant or a Chappell-Lougee scholarship within the same academic year as their field school.